luizbgomide/sovereign/spells.md

 ### Level 3 - High Magic

 #### Arctic Circle
-The caster invokes a gust of deepest winter on a point within one hundred feet per level, freezing everything in a radius up to ten feet per caster level.
+The caster invokes a gust of deepest winter on a point within 100ft per caster level, freezing everything in a radius up to 10ft per caster level.

-All liquids freeze solid down to a depth of two feet and all living creatures not impervious to arctic cold must suffer `1d6` damage per two levels of the caster, with a [Physical](/rules#physical) save for half damage.
+All liquids freeze solid down to a depth of 2ft and all living creatures not impervious to arctic cold must suffer `1d6` damage per two levels of the caster, with a [Physical](/rules#physical) save for half damage.
 Those who fail their [Physical](/rules#physical) saves are numbed by the cold and lose their [Move Action](/combat#move-action) each round for the next `1d4` rounds.

 The frozen area warms again at the usual rate for the surrounding environment.